How new research insights will change the cannabis genetics in the future

 Cannabis research and big pharm

 Realistically it will take years of research for medical researchers to start to find out the various benefits of each cannabinoid.
 Then it will take further time for clinical trials on any potential medicine.
 There are several severe complications for the cannabis research.
 Firstly, very little research has been done before due to prohibition.
-Secondly, the cannabinoids may amplify the effects of each other when used together (), this could make research difficult.
-Thirdly, there are to study.
+Secondly, the cannabinoids may amplify the effects of each other when used together (the entourage effect), this could make research difficult.
+Thirdly, there area uniquely broad range of medical applications to study.

 Big pharma will do their best to dominate the medical cannabis market with finely-tuned and expensive future cannabis based medicines in the coming years.
 But in the meantime, lots of medical users will simply be growing their own cannabis from feminized seeds or autoflowering seeds and getting good results.
 Growing your own cannabis seeds is still the cheapest way to produce your own medical, or recreational cannabis